The Latest News:

 For the full list of documents filed with the WTO, click here.

 We will provide updates on this blog as the dispute develops.

 John Reiterowski, DS Lawyers Canada, LLP

-DS Customs & Trade team located in Paris, Brussels, Montreal, Toronto, Lima, Singapore, Vietnam, Beijing, Guangzhou, Dakar and Cotonou is at your disposal to provide you with additional information.
+DS Customs & Trade team located in Paris, Brussels, Montreal, Toronto, Lima, Singapore, Vietnam, Beijing, Guangzhou and Dakar is at your disposal to provide you with additional information.